 Art classes, from high art to folk art, have always been among our most popular cultural offerings.
 Class size is limited.
 Class fees vary according to materials used.

-The Chicago Northside Origami Group meets at the JASC beginning January 2016.
+The Chicago Northside Origami Group is currently meeting online via Zoom.
 Please bring paper for folding, and any models or books you would like to share.
-There will be a nominal facility charge of $5.00 per folder, to be paid each time.
+Please contact: June Yamasaki, for more information.

 Called one of the highest of all arts, shodo, or Japanese calligraphy is offered to beginners in a series of five workshops teaching history, technique and usage.